Configuring AWStats – Multiple Domains Hosted On The Same Server

 In this howto we will assume: you are root, you own example.com and have administrative access to create the subdomain stats.example.com.

 - Next we create the directories for the new subdomain stats.example.com.
-For security purposes the default Apache httpd docroot in Centos is /var/www/ :
+For security purposes the default Apache httpd documentRoot in Centos is

-- Next let’s alter the Apache httpd conf file and add an entry for our new subdomain:
+- Next let’s alter the Apache httpd vhosts.conf file and add an entry for our new subdomain:

 - Next let’s restart Apache httpd so our changes take effect: